COVID-19 pandemic in Indonesia: Additional death rates excluded from official counts

-According to a report from Reuters, as of 28 April 2020, there were around 2,200 patients who had died with coronavirus symptoms, but not included into the official death toll of 693.
+According to a Reuters report, as of 28 April 2020, there were around 2,200 patients who had died with coronavirus symptoms, but not included into the official death toll of 693.
 This suggests that Indonesia has a higher death rate than the official counts.
 An analysis by Financial Times showed that there were 1,400 more deaths in Jakarta compared to the historical average number of deaths in March and April.
 This excess deaths figure is 15 times the official figure of 90 COVID-19 deaths in this same period.